Eyvarjgc/Eyvarjgc/README.md

 # 💫 About Me:
-I'm a graphic designer student and a self-taught programmer passionate about creating aesthetic and functional websites. <br> I love to build web applications bringing exciting ideas to life challenging my skills.<br>
+I love to build web applications bringing exciting ideas to life challenging my skills.<br>

 ## 💡What I'm up to : <br>